tbohnen/Ethereum/README.md

 ["Solidity"]
 ```

+Known issues:

+* After installing geth and solidity on an Ubuntu 16.04 docker node, I received the following error: panic: runtime error: integer divide by zero.
+No answer as yet to how to fix it but the assumption is that I need to create a genesis block.

 ## Starting an Ethereum node (Non Docker based) ##

 These steps will outline getting an Ethereum node up and running with a bunch of defaults.
 The helper scripts will place all blockchain data in Blockchain/data and use a genesis block file Blockchain/genesisBlock.js.
 Open the helper scripts and genesisBlock.js in a text editor and have a look to see what they do.